 So you've come to the end of the school year and you're feeling a bit frazzled?
 Want some tips to help you finish the year strong with energy and enthusiasm?
 Well, here are two methods I like to use:

-I would now say, "in all seriousness" if I wasn't completely serious about the fact that red velvet cupcakes and cherry coke are a big part of my April/May routine, but here's a healthier alternative to help you through the final months of the year.
+I would now say, "in all seriousness" if I wasn't completely serious about the fact that red velvet cupcakes and cherry coke are a big part of my end-of-the-year routine, but here's a healthier alternative to help you through the final days of the school year.

 Plan something you'll look forward to.

 The end of the school year is filled with a lot of things that are not much fun.
 Final evaluations, testing, cleaning...
 So one way I keep my energy up at the end of it all is by planning something that the kids and I can get excited about.
 One year the teachers and I planned a grade level kickball tournament, which meant that, leading up to the tournament, we had an excuse to take the kids outside every once in a while, and get some vitamin D while we practiced kicking.

 Many times I have participated in end of the year singing events.
 One favorite was a tribute to Disney where all of the teachers dressed up like Disney characters.
 In others we sang songs around the world, twelve songs around the year, or a celebration of reader's theater.
 All of these programs were filled with fun and excitement.
 My daughter's team celebrates the year with a dance festival in May; each class learns a fun dance to perform for each other, as well as parents.
 And let's not forget fieldtrips!